FuyinCherng/FuyinCherng.github.io/index.md

 ![project_vreeg](assets/img/Pro_LargeScale.png)
 _2017 - 2019, National Chiao Tung University, [Graphics and Perception Lab](https://gpl.cs.nctu.edu.tw)_

-We collected and curated massive data with over 2k online workers rated 10k icons and achieved accuracy of 85% on predicting users' feedback using CNN models.
-The feature space of icons with different functions was constructed using Siamese network.
-Moreover, we studied effects of demographics, experience, and contexts on feedback to icons.
+We collected and curated massive data with over 2k online workers rated 10k icons and achieved an accuracy of 85% on predicting users' feedback using CNN models.
+The feature space of icons with different functions was constructed using the Siamese network.
+Moreover, we studied the effects of demographics, experience, and contexts on feedback to icons.

 _Technologies: Full-stack Development, Data-driven Design, Convolutional Neural Network_